 A block is pulled along a level track.
 You have a friction block that has both a wood and a felt side.
-You also have a stopwatch, meterstick, string, pulley, table clamp, aluminum track, set of masses, video camera and a computer with analysis software.
+You also have a stopwatch, meterstick, string, pulley, table clamp, aluminum track, mass set, video camera and a computer with analysis software.